islami00/chocolate-front-end/README.md

 * `DEVELOPMENT_KEYRING` in `src/config/common.json` be set to `false`.
   See [Keyring](https://polkadot.js.org/api/start/keyring.html).

+### Custom config for chocolate:

+Make sure to intialize the firebase cloud function in the functions directory by installing dependencies and setting the environment variables for pinata.

+Afterwards, export those to a json locally by piping the output of the get environment variables command to `.runtimeconfig.json`.
+This is excluded from version control.

+Then pull it all in using the firebase emulator.
+That should then work alongside the

+Note: You can use any other method to pull in environment variables for the pinata api service used.
 ### Specifying Connecting Node

 There are two ways to specify it: